The Commission's gender equality strategy

 When in the process is a GEP required?

-At first proposal submission stage, a self-declaration will be requested through a dedicated questionnaire.
+At first proposal submission stage, a self-declaration is requested through a dedicated questionnaire.

 An organisation may not yet have a GEP at proposal submission stage, but it must have a GEP in place at the time of the Grant Agreement signature.